|

 Then there are other languages with their own cultures and it adds a whole new mix!
 I hope these helped you gain a little insight into Turkish culture.

-So regardless of where you are on your language learning journey, I hope these phrases will be of value to you.
+Regardless of where you are on your language-learning journey, I hope these phrases will be of value to you and if nothing else, give you a glimpse into their culture and the things they value.

-Perhaps when you visit you can dazzle your Turkish friends with your savvy knowledge of their language.
+Perhaps on your next visit, you can dazzle your Turkish friends with your savvy knowledge of their language.

 Read more: